What is the purpose of the Salus University White Coat Ceremony?

 Are all students required to attend the White Coat Ceremony?

 All residential students who take part in clinical experience are required to participate and receive a white coat.
-Programs include Optometry (Traditional, Scholars, International Advanced Placement), Audiology, Physician Assistant, Occupational Therapy and Speech-Language Pathology.
+Programs include Optometry (Traditional, Scholars, International Advanced Placement, Master of Science in Clinical Optometry), Audiology, Physician Assistant, Occupational Therapy and Speech-Language Pathology.
 Students who are unable to participate must notify the Dean of Student Affairs and submit a request for an excused absence.
-Any requests may be submitted via email@example.com
+Any requests may be submitted via firstname.lastname@example.org.

 How long will the White Coat Ceremony last?